-- 17. Have you noticed any differences in the past five years in your ability to attract and hire high quality candidates?
+- 17. Have you noticed any differences in the past seven [two] years in your ability to attract and hire high quality candidates?
 What techniques have worked well for you in attracting high quality candidates? - 18.
-Have you noticed any differences in the past five years in the quality of new hires? - 19.
+Have you noticed any differences in the past seven [two] years in the quality of new hires? - 19.
+Have you had any difficulty recruiting high quality candidates as a result of personnel restrictions?
+If so, what type of restrictions have affected you? - 20.
 Have you lost a qualified candidate because he/she was made a better offer somewhere else?
 If yes, did this offer come from a federal or a private sector organization?
-Do you know what factors led this candidate to choose the other opportunity? - 20.
-Do you have suggestions of other strategies that could be employed for attracting and hiring high quality employees?
+Do you know what factors led this candidate to choose the other opportunity?